sarahhsu/polygenic-risk-scores-pipeline/README.md

         git clone https://github.com/sarahhsu/polygenic-risk-scores-pipeline.git
         ```

-    2. Make sure all files are present (check FILES section below for list of files).
+    2. Make sure all files are present in the folder polygenic-risk-scores-pipeline (check FILES section below for list of files).

     3. Create a copy of the prs_pipeline_submission.sh script, rename to prs_pipeline_submission_{username}_{date}.sh and modify parameters.